mrezaadi/-Lecture-Practicum/README.md

-# -Lecture-Practicum
+# Lecture-Practicum
-Collection of practicum modules during lectures at Telkom University.
+A collection of modules that I worked on during the practicum at Telkom University.